-Griffin’s recent publications expand the chronological, geographic, and conceptual scope of her research to explore how the artifacts of popular visual culture, and the practicing designers who produced them, have participated in global conversations about social issues.
+Using transdisciplinary research strategies informed by visual communication design practice, Griffin has also documented and deconstructed the graphic narratives of twentieth-century cultural landscapes.
+She considers messages constructed by and reflected in popular, mass-produced, and ephemeral artifacts like maps, posters, periodicals, advertisements, and commercial illustrations.
+Her early publications explored popular cartographic illustration in the context of twentieth century domestic tourism, including her first book, Mapping Wonderlands: Illustrated Cartography of Arizona, 1912-1962 (University of Arizona Press, 2013).
+More recent publications explore how the artifacts of popular visual culture, and the practicing designers who produced them, have participated in global social dialogues.
 These visual conversations engage diverse issues such as cultural identity, cross-cultural communication, access to health care, and envisioning a more environmentally sustainable planetary future.
 Her publications include articles in the Journal of Design History, Design and Culture, the Journal of Communication Design, Imago Mundi and Literary Tourism and the British Isles: History, Imagination, and the Politics of Place.
 She has presented at conferences including the Design History Society conference, the College Arts Association Conference, and the Popular Culture Association Conference.

 In dialogue with her historical research, Griffin also presents and publishes research related to design pedagogy.
 This research centers around shifting the narrative of graphic design education away from aesthetics and toward a historically contextualized and critically informed praxis capable of solving important contemporary problems in a global context.
 Her pedagogical research has been published in Dialectic and Visible Language and presented at conferences such as the College Arts Association, the Southeast College Arts Conference, and AIGA Design Educators conferences.